WHXisWH/Coinspire/README.md

 # Coinspire

-Coinspire is an AI-powered platform for trend analysis and creative support built on the ZORA Coins Protocol on Base chain.
+Coinspire is a web application designed to empower creators to tokenize and share their original content as tradable digital assets using the Zora Coins SDK.
+It combines intuitive UI with powerful AI-driven features to help users launch their own social tokens seamlessly.

 ## 🌟 Project Overview